Hibouglorieux/DynamicCardMods/README.md

-DynamicCardMods is a ROUNDS mod to dynamically and randomly load card mods for each player per game.
+DynamicCardMods is a mod for ROUNDS.

-Its purpose is to keep coherency on huge mod packs and let players able to build some synergy.
+Its purpose is to keep coherency on huge mod packs.
+It randomly assigns available card mods at each game.

+It has many options letting you personnalize the randomisation in its option menu.